TannerHollaway/HelpDeskLabs/README.md

 Opened the internal messaging panel and made contact with the affected user to gather more detail and set expectations.

 Technician: Hello, this is Dakota and I'll be helping you out today.
 User: Hey Dakota, thanks for helping!
-Still having trouble with my email.
-It says "Disconnected" and I can't send or receive anything.
-And from my understanding others are also having this issue?
+I'm still having trouble with my email.
+It says "Disconnected," and I can't send or receive anything.
+Technician: And from my understanding others are also having this issue?
+User: Yeah, that's right!
+Everyone seems to be having the same problem.
+It's pretty frustrating since I've got some deadlines coming up.
 Technician: Okay, please give me one moment while I check into this for you.
 User: Sure thing, take your time!
 Thanks for looking into it.